TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 If a character succeeds on a DC 13 Intelligence (Investigation) check, and spend an hour researching, they will find out that the relations with the followers of Silvanus in the Forest of Beasts have always been positive and respectful.
+They will also find that, while there are books about the gods in here, the book about Silvanus is missing.
 If a character succeeds on a DC 17 Intelligence (Investigation) check, they will realise that there are references to books and history that is missing from 500 years ago.

 #### 4. Parlour